turkeryilmaz/openairinterface5g/tools/flight_test/README.md

 TX request records in `ue_tx_power.csv` describe the MAC request and generator reference for PRACH/PUSCH/PUCCH/SRS. `gnb_tx_reference.csv` describes configured SSB reference power and generator amplitude.
-Neither file reports measured RF output. `continuous` with `agc-directions = "tx"` or `"both"` also applies channel-specific TX power, provided a matching qualified profile is supplied.
+Neither file reports measured RF output.
+They are the established absolute-mode records and retain their existing meaning.
 Explicitly requesting managed TX never silently enables RX-only control.

 Use `agc-mode` independently from `flight = "log recovery"`; `flight` has no `agc` token.
 On the UE, `--agc` selects the retained legacy acquisition policy.